 4. Undergraduates - how and when do we decide where to house you?

 Apart from those holding Insurance and Clearing offers, applications are sorted according to what has been put as the first choice of residence.
 Within these categories, allocation is random (not "first come first served") but notice is taken of other requirements such as quiet flat, all female flat etc.

 When a residence has been allocated, any remaining applications for that residence are diverted to the second choice of residence.
 If that residence is also full, then an application will be diverted to the third choice residence, and so on.

 Some residences are more popular than others.
-For example, for our September 2012 intake, en-suite rooms were over-subscribed, our Brighthelm residenc wastypically the first preference for four times as many applicants as there are places available and our Park Street residence in our Headlease property portfolio received many requests too.
+For example, our en-suite rooms are over-subscribed, our Brighthelm residence is typically the first preference for four times as many applicants as there are places available and our Park Street residence in our Headlease property portfolio receives many requests too.